G20V8/eruegdu-8585-864-/README.md

 <h1 align="center">Awesome JavaScript Projects</h1>

 # Update:
 I have launch free mentorship for frontend developer.
 If you want to learn frontend development, build real world projects, and get jobs in frontend development.
-So should definetly check out this free mentorship program.
+So should definetly check out this free mentorship program,so what should i do.

 <p align="center">
   <a href="https://youtu.be/tI7R7YG4jEY">